-- To consider the Internal Audit Partnership Manager's annual report and opinion, and a summary of internal audit activity (actual and proposed) and the level of assurance it can give over the Council's corporate governance arrangements. - o To consider summaries of specific internal audit reports as requested. - To consider reports dealing with the management and performance of the providers of internal audit services. - To consider a report from internal audit on agreed recommendations not implemented within a reasonable timescale. - To consider the external auditor's annual letter, relevant reports, and the report to those charged with governance. - o To consider specific reports as agreed with the external auditor. - To comment on the scope and depth of external audit work and to ensure it gives value for money. - o To commission work from internal and external audit.
+- a.
+To consider the Internal Audit Partnership Manager's annual report and opinion, and a summary of internal audit activity (actual and proposed) and the level of assurance it can give over the Council's corporate governance arrangements. - b.
+To consider summaries of specific internal audit reports as requested. - c.
+To consider reports dealing with the management and performance of the providers of internal audit services. - d.
+To consider a report from internal audit on agreed recommendations not implemented within a reasonable timescale. - e.
+To consider the external auditor's annual letter, relevant reports, and the report to those charged with governance. - f.
+To consider specific reports as agreed with the external auditor. - g.
+To comment on the scope and depth of external audit work and to ensure it gives value for money. - h.
+To commission work from internal and external audit.